-- The harassment has the purpose or effect of interfering with the student/employee's performance or creating an environment which is intimidating, hostile or offensive to the student/employee. - An employee or student threatens or suggests, either directly or indirectly, that a student's refusal to submit to sexual advances will adversely affect the student's grades, progress, evaluations, advancement or any other aspect of academics.
+- Unwelcome conduct: Harassment that is pervasive and severe enough that it has the purpose or effect of interfering with the student/employee's performance or creating an environment which is intimidating, hostile or offensive to the student/employee. - Quid Pro Quo: An employee threatens or suggests, either directly or indirectly, that a student's refusal to submit to sexual advances will adversely affect the student's grades, progress, evaluations, advancement or any other aspect of academics. - Sexual Assault: Sexual violence and Physical assault of a sexual nature.
+See CSHA Sexual Assault Policies and Procedures

-Examples of conduct which constitutes sexual harassment include but are not limited to:
+Examples of conduct which constitute sexual harassment include but are not limited to:

-- 1. Sexual advances.

-- 2. Graffiti or displays of images of a sexual nature.

-- 3. Sexual gestures.

-- 4. Sexual or dirty jokes. - 5.
+- 1. Sexual advances. - 2.
+Graffiti or displays of images of a sexual nature. - 3.
+Sexual gestures. - 4.
+Sexual or dirty jokes. - 5.
 Unwanted, offensive, and/or uninvited comments about another's physical appearance. - 6.
 Persistent attempts to change a professional relationship into an amorous relationship. - 7.
 Touching one's own self sexually or talking about one's sexual activity in front of others. - 8.
 Spreading rumors about or rating others as to sexual activity or performance. - 9.
 Other unwelcome sexual behavior or words, including demands for sexual favors, when accompanied by implied or overt threats concerning an individual's educational or work status or implied or overt promises of preferential treatment. - 10.
 Videotaping or photographing someone without their consent. - 11.
 Any of the above carried out via internet, social media or other forms of correspondence. - 12.
 Touching, patting, grabbing or pinching another person's intimate parts, whether that person is of the same sex or the opposite sex. - 13.
 Unwelcome, unnecessary, sexually motivated or inappropriate patting, pinching or physical contact.
 This prohibition does not preclude legitimate, non-sexual physical conduct such as the use of necessary restraints to avoid physical harm to persons or property, or conduct such as a consoling hug or demonstration of massage techniques, correction of body mechanics and massage exchanges. - 14.
 Physical assault; Coercing, forcing or attempting to coerce or force sexual intercourse or a sexual act on another.
-(See sexual misconduct). - 15.
+(See Sexual Assault section below). - 15.
 Acts of voyeurism or deliberate attempts to invade another's privacy.